joker-11011/shell_scripting_basic/README.md

 `$chmod +x script.sh`\
 `$./script.sh`

-## This will execute the logging_script.py in background only if it's not initialized earlier
+## This will execute the logging_script.py in background (only if it's not initialized earlier).

 ## To get count of INFO and ERROR lines with respective sum,

 `$chmod +x log_search.sh`\
 `$./log_search.sh`

-## To terminate the background process use
+## To terminate the background process use,

 `$kill -TERM <pid>`